A dozen of tech's biggest companies to reportedly meet about election preparations

 "As I've mentioned to several of you over the last few weeks, we have been looking to schedule a follow-on discussion to our industry conversation about information operations, election protection, and the work we are all doing to tackle these challenges," Gleicher reportedly wrote in the email.

-The meeting's agenda, according to the email, will address each company's strategy to counter disinformation campaigns, the challenges each company faces, and discuss whether further, regularly schedule meetings on the topic are warranted.
+The meeting's agenda, according to the email, will address each company's strategy to counter disinformation campaigns, the challenges each company faces, and discuss whether further, regularly scheduled meetings on the topic are warranted.

 Facebook, along with Twitter and Google, have been scrutinized for the past year by Congress after US intelligence agencies determined that the Russian government had used these platforms to disseminate false news and advertisements in an attempt to influence US elections in 2016.